dx9824/XuDong.github.io/_pages/about.md

 As the first or corresponding author on five CSSCI papers and one SSCI article, I have published my work.
 Details are provided below.

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 A paper is published by Cyberpsychology, Behavior, and Social Networking.
+(SSCI)
 - *2024.12*: &nbsp;🎉🎉 A paper is published by 国际新闻界.
 (CSSCI)
 - *2024.09*: &nbsp;🎉🎉 A paper is accepted by 新闻大学.
 (CSSCI)
 - *2024.05*: &nbsp;🎉🎉 A paper is published by Online Information Review.
 (SSCI)